andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 # The map/ap/ap pattern

 Let's get super fancy, and cast off our fear of weird operators, and do the above using some Haskell-style infix operators.
-Once you grok the pattern, the operator-based approach actually become quite beautiful.
+Once you grok the pattern (and memorize the operators), the infix-based approach actually becomes quite beautiful.
 The usual caveat with operators applies - they add a level of opacity and abstraction that can be quite hostile to newcomers, so it's best to introduce them with some hand-holding, and not just dump them on people without the pre-requisite setup.

 Let's first define an operator for map.
 We're going to use `<$>` because it's the conventional operator for `map` in many other FP languages, and it's